woodfairy/sonora/README.md

  * Any extensions to this module can be done by adding new options and / or exposing more methods via the prototype API */
 ```

+#### NOTICE
+You may need to use polyfills for browsers other than Chrome.